-FOR4126Biology Silviculture and Management of Broadleaves2 CreditsSpecies distribution, natural variation, provenance.
+Species distribution, natural variation, provenance.
 Biology and ecology.
-Tree Improvement.Nutrition and silviculture.
+Tree Improvement.
+Nutrition and silviculture.
 Wood properties.
-Diseases and pests.2
+Diseases and pests.

-FOR 4127 Familiarisation with Forestry 2 Credits
+FOR 4127 Familiarisation with Forestry

 This course is designed to provide advanced undergraduates with a familiarisation of forestry terminology and practices.
 The course will consist of a series of field trips to sites of forest interest.
 Field visits will include familiarisation with the common conifer and broadleaved tree species, forest nursery practices, establishment techniques, farm forestry, commercial and environmental forest management.
 Each student will be required to submit a one page report the day after each field trip which should emphasise an accurate understanding of forest terminology and practices.